brevzin/cpp_proposals/2996_reflection/reflection.md

 * [5+.#]{.pnum} Otherwise, if one operand represents a value, then they compare equal if and only if the other operand represents a value that is template-argument-equivalent ([temp.type]{.sref}).
 * [5+.#]{.pnum} Otherwise, if one operand represents an object, then they compare equal if and only if the other operand represents the same object.
 * [5+.#]{.pnum} Otherwise, if one operand represents an entity, then they compare equal if and only if the other operand represents the same entity.
-* [5+.#]{.pnum} Otherwise, if one operand represents a direct base class relationship, then they compare equal if and only if the other operand represents the same relationship to the same direct base class.
+* [5+.#]{.pnum} Otherwise, if one operand represents a direct base class relationship, then they compare equal if and only if the other operand represents the same direct base class relationship.
 * [5+.#]{.pnum} Otherwise, both operands `O@~_1_~@` and `O@~_2_~@` represent data member descriptions.
 The operands compare equal if and only if the data member descriptions represented by `O@~_1_~@` and `O@~_2_~@` compare equal ([class.mem.general]{.sref}).
 :::